-Scientists improve arthritis treatments: Rheumatism patients can hope for a new therapyFebruary 14th, 2013 in Arthritis & Rheumatism /
+Scientists improve arthritis treatments: Rheumatism patients can hope for a new therapyFebruary 14, 2013 in Medicine & Health / Arthritis & Rheumatism

 Together with colleagues from the international rheumatic diseases research community, scientists of the Charité – Universitätsmedizin Berlin have presented a new therapy approach for the treatment of rheumatoid arthritis (RA), a chronic form of joint inflammation.

 The new therapy study was especially directed at patients who showed no adequate response to conventional treatment with tumor–necrosis-factor directed reagents (anti TNF).
 The new approach represents a combined form of treatment with the medication Methotrexat and Tofacitinib.
 The results were recently published in the Medical Journal The Lancet.